Noise Levels in 90716, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western 90716 sounds about 99% louder than Northern 90716 to the human ear, a 9.9 dBA gap.
+To the human ear, noise in western 90716 sounds about 151% louder than in northeastern 90716, a 13.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-605 do you need to be?